 Data centre liquid cooling market set to skyrocket

-It’s no secret that cooling is one of the most energy-intensive tasks within a data centre.
+It's no secret that cooling is one of the most energy-intensive tasks within a data center.

-According to Global Market Insights, an industry that is set to benefit from increasing storage densities, workloads, and a higher number of servers in the infrastructures is the data centre liquid cooling market.
+According to Global Market Insights, an industry that is set to benefit from increasing storage densities, workloads, and a higher number of servers in the infrastructures is the data center liquid cooling market.

-Dense computing features and remote locations of these infrastructures require efficient cooling due to the high amount of heat generation, further increasing the data centre liquid cooling market demand.
+Dense computing features and remote locations of these infrastructures require efficient cooling due to the high amount of heat generation, further increasing the data center liquid cooling market demand.

 Global Market Insights asserts the worldwide market is set to grow from its current value of US$750 million to US$2.5 billion by 2025.